On This Page

 - Whether the case involves a prior ERISA violator.

-Major Case Enforcement Priority - EBSA seeks to focus its enforcement resources on areas that have the greatest impact on the protection of plan assets and participants' benefits.
-Beginning in FY 2013, EBSA is strategically focusing more investigative resources on professional fiduciaries and service providers with responsibility for large amounts of plan assets and the administration of large amounts of plan benefits.
-This will be accomplished by a national enforcement priority that directs investigative resources to the conduct of major cases.
+Major Case Enforcement Priority – EBSA continues to focus its enforcement resources on areas that have the greatest impact on the protection of plan assets and participants' benefits.
+In FY 2016, EBSA will remain dedicated to strategically focusing more investigative resources on professional fiduciaries and service providers with responsibility for large amounts of plan assets and the administration of large amounts of plan benefits.
+This continues to be accomplished by a national enforcement priority that directs investigative resources to the conduct of major cases.

 Employee Contributions Initiative – Consistent with its long history of protecting employee contributions to 401(k), health care, and other contributory plans, EBSA designated the investigation of delinquent employee contributions, a previous national project, as a national enforcement priority.
 For more information, see the Employee Contributions Initiative webpage.